aadabi/MEMS/README.md

 Microgrid Energy Managment System

 It is a protype of a system for managing the generation, Load and storage.
-It allows system to run maximum amount of time delivering power to the cretical loads which for this demo is the communication channel router and one lamp.
+It allows system to run maximum amount of time delivering power to the cretical loads for the purpose of keeping the communication channel router and lamps running.

 Mems usage intructions:

 1. Choose the setting from the menu
-  a) The load sizes
+  a) The load (Wattage)
-  b) Battery size
+  b) Battery (Amp Hour)

 System will optimize the loads